MileHacker Logo

 1. "Uzbekistan: The Road to Samarkand" by S. Frederick Starr for historical context.

-2. "Restless Valley: Revolution, Murder, and Intrigue in the Heart of Central Asia" by Philip Shishkin.
+2. "Restless Valley: Revolution, Murder, and Intrigue in the Heart of The central part of Asia" by Philip Shishkin.

 3. "The Baburnama" by Babur for historical narratives from the region.